gokrazy/gokrazy/README.md

 You can find the hugo install instructions here: [Install Hugo](https://gohugo.io/getting-started/installing/).
 With hugo you can write documentation in Markdown and generate a static website from it.

-The `./website` directory is hugos root directory.
-In order to serve the documentation on your localhost or re-generate the website, switch the directory to `./website`.
+The `website` subdirectory is hugo’s root directory.
+In order to preview the documentation or to re-generate the website, switch the directory to `website`.

-Run the hugo webserver:
+To preview the website, run the hugo webserver:

 ```bash
 hugo serve